 - Place in oven, bake at 375 for about 20-23 minutes or until a toothpick inserted in center comes out clean.
 Let sit on counter and cool for about 10 minutes, then remove from pan.
 Freeze any leftovers for a quick breakfast on a busy morning!

--Use fresh fruit such as blueberries, blackberries, marionberries etc. If you are using frozen fruit, do not thaw before baking.
+-Do not be alarmed, the batter is very thick, similar to cookie dough batter.-Do not over mix the batter and especially make sure to FOLD in the fruit so it will not get crushed before baking.-Use fresh fruit such as blueberries, blackberries, marionberries etc. If you are using frozen fruit, do not thaw before baking.
 Take from freezer, measure and fold into batter.